ecker00/Hug/README.md

 ### Coding stucture
-Most unofficial functions should go in the hug[] table.
+Most unofficial functions should go in the `hug[ ]` table.
-When unofficial properties are needed names start with underscore obj._property.
+When unofficial properties are needed names start with underscore `obj._property`.
-A comment with "FIX: Explenation"" is a point in the code which needs correction.
+A comment with "FIX: Description"" is a point in the code which needs correction.

 ### Main framework differences